-To make the most of your Zaptec Go, we recommend connecting it to Wi-Fi or 4G LTE.
-This ensures access to all the features, such as remote management, updates, settings, and scheduling.
+To make the most of your Zaptec Go, we recommend connecting it to the internet.
+Either via Wi-Fi or 4G LTE-M. This allows you to access settings and use smart features.

 How to Zaptec Go to Wi-Fi (via Zaptec app)